mrkkrp/markkarpov.com/tutorial/megaparsec.md

 *This is the Megaparsec tutorial which originally was written as a chapter for the [Intermediate Haskell][ih] book.
-Due to lack of progress with the book in the last year, other authors agreed to let me publish the text as a standalone tutorial so people can benefit at least from this part of our work.*
+Due to lack of progress with the book in the last year, other authors agreed to let me publish the text as a standalone tutorial so that people can benefit at least from this part of our work.*

 [Japanese translation][japanese], [Chinese translation][chinese].